U.S. unions lodge first Mexico labor grievance under new NAFTA - Up News Info

 “This is something that could be a boomerang in Mexico,” she said.

-(Reporting by Daina Beth Solomon in Mexico City Additional reporting by David Lawder in Washington Editing by Leslie Adler and Matthew Lewis)
+(Reporting by Daina Beth Solomon in Mexico City Additional reporting by David Lawder in Washington Editing by Leslie Adler, Matthew Lewis and Lincoln Feast.)

 Advertisement